|Difficult to distinguish in this photo. Two male lions are sleeping.|

 |With the male bushbuck in the yard munching on pellets, this female hid in the bush until he left.|

 After a pleasant evening out to dinner with friends, we were home shortly after 2200 hours (10:00 pm).
-For some odd reason, I couldn’t fall asleep when I went to bed at least an hour before Tom.
+I couldn’t fall asleep when I went to bed at least an hour before Tom for some odd reason.

 |Tom spotted this lion napping across the Crocodile River as we peered through the fence between Marloth Park and Kruger.|

 I was dozing off sitting at the big table on the veranda on a gorgeous warm sunny day.
-By 10:30 am I headed back to bed (a very rare occurrence for me) to try for a short nap.
+By 10:30 am, I headed back to bed (an infrequent occurrence for me) to try for a short nap.